-Extended Data Figure 9 Sets of S. cerevisiae genes grouped by biological functions correlate either with all Gsp1 mutants that perturb the balance of the GTPase cycle, or correlate better with mutants that perturb either one or the other side of the GTPase cycle.
+Extended Data Figure 10 Sets of S. cerevisiae genes grouped by biological functions.
 Heatmaps of the false discovery rate adjusted one-sided (positive) p-values of the Pearson correlations between the GI profiles of 22 strong Gsp1 point mutants and GI profiles of knock-outs or knock-downs of S. cerevisiae genes from Ref.{Costanzo, 2016 #163}.
-The p-value is represented as a white to purple range, with purple being most significant.
-Genes are organized in gene sets based on their biological function (Methods). a, Gsp1 point mutants and alleles of Gsp1 binding partners with available co-complex X-ray crystal structures. b, Gsp1 point mutants and S. cerevisiae genes involved in nuclear transport of RNA and proteins. c, Gsp1 point mutants and S. cerevisiae genes involved in transcription regulation or 5′ mRNA capping. d, Gsp1 point mutants and S. cerevisiae genes involved in the cytoplasm-to-vacuole targeting (CVT) pathway and cell polarity. e, Gsp1 point mutants and S. cerevisiae genes involved in histone modifications and chromatin.
+The p-value is represented as a white to gray range, with gray being most significant.
+Genes are organized in gene sets based on their biological function (Methods).
+The line plots below the heatmaps are the same as in Fig. 4d and Extended Data Figure 9c. a, Gsp1 point mutants and alleles of Gsp1 binding partners with available co-complex X-ray crystal structures. b, Gsp1 point mutants and S. cerevisiae genes involved in nuclear transport of RNA and proteins. c, Gsp1 point mutants and S. cerevisiae genes involved in transcription regulation or 5′ mRNA capping. d, Gsp1 point mutants and S. cerevisiae genes involved in the cytoplasm-to-vacuole targeting (CVT) pathway and actin, tubulin, and cell polarity.